mciantyre/teensy4-rs/docs/old/2020-01-12-tcm-initialization.md

 # Rust initialization code: it better be inlined

+**(2020-10-16) This documentation is not maintained.**

+The document describes findings which are still valid, and it's kept for reference.
+However, it may not represent the project's current approach for initialization code.
+See the project's current documentation and code for more information.

+---

 "It works in *release* mode, but not in *debug* mode," I repeated and repeated, staring at the disassembly from a small Rust program.
 The binary boots the Teensy 4 by preparing the tightly-coupled memory (TCM) regions, setting up the interrupt table, and twiddling some floating-point unit registers before jumping to `main()` and enabling the LED.
 Optimizations make everything work; the output code looks great.
 But, so does the unoptimized version; there's less inlined code, but that should be ok, right?

 It wasn't OK.
 Code placement matters, and it better be inlined if it needs to configure TCM.